EL James: Fifty Shades Trilogy Book Reviews - Reading for pleasure has a whole new meaning

 OurBookClub selected EL James and her fabulous Fifty Shades Trilogy as perfect reading material for holidays or when you just want to kick back with a good (and thoroughly sexy) book.
 They are funny, entertaining, kinky, sexy, romantic, hot, steamy and garuanteed to keep you turning the pages.
 We have both endured sleepness nights as we devoured this series.
 Ms James (aka Erika Leonard) has given us one of the most unlikely, but unbelievably delicious and swoon-worthy male leads with Mr Grey.
 His kinky sexual tastes and his clear talents in the bedroom combined with his bossy, arrogant, possesive and controlling personality will leave you panting for more.....literally!
 Anastasia Steele, the unexpectedly strong and defiant woman is the only one who can change this man, loving him unconditionally and helping him to lay his demons to rest.
 Their passion, chemistry and continual arguements, witty banter and email exchanges will have you laughing, swooning and positively melting.
 These books are definitely hot and should be kept under lock and key, but they are also an addictive, guilty pleasure that will leave you breathless and hoping for a trip to the Playroom/Red Room of Pain....NOW!

-With the trilogy selling tens of millions of copies so far, (interesting relatively evenly split between physical and digital versions), the band wagon is growing every day with Sunrise being the latest to add their comments, although disappointingly on the ABC First Tuesday Bookclub, they weren't so enamoured, but is that jealousy!
+With the trilogy selling tens of millions of copies so far, (interesting relatively evenly split between physical and digital versions), not everyone agrees with the hype, interestingly on the ABC First Tuesday Bookclub, they weren't so enamoured, but is that jealousy!
 Jennifer Byrne is wondering if the staggering success of books like Fifty Shades distorts figures and will this see the end of the print book.
 The highly intellectual The Sun newspaper has an interesting article penned by women and their take on Fifty Shades of Grey.
-If you want to read a very inciteful article on this genre, check out Andrew O'Hagan's Travelling Southwards review in the recent London Review of Books which you can't help but chuckle over.
 The interesting thing about this phenomena and it isn't new (think back to Anais Ninn who was a trail blazer in this genre), is how it has entered cultural conversation and the word of mouth that has made the trilogy bigger than anticipated.
 In comparison, Stieg Larsson's best-selling "The Girl With The Dragon Tattoo" trilogy took more than three years to reach the 20-million sales mark in the USA.
 At the 2012 Frankfurt book fair (the world's biggest international book fair), publishers announced they had been swamped with erotic fiction.
 The next big thing is being touted as S.E.C.R.E.T. an erotic story about a young widow who joins a secret society "that recruits women to help them realise their sexual fantasies and liberate their sexual selves" - will it capture audiences? only time will tell.
 In the meantime, bring me Mr Grey!
 Fifty Shades Freed won the Goodreads Romance choice award in 2012.

 Fifty Shades of Grey